Quantum Sensing with Nanoelectronics: Fisher Information for an Applied Perturbation

+Here the voltage bias perturbation acts globally, and information about it is encoded non-redundantly across the many-body states of the system.
+Therefore the QFI $F_Q[V_b]$ diverges in the thermodynamic limit.
+However, perturbations that act locally (for example a magnetic field acting only on the QD) are expected to yield a QFI that saturates to a finite value as $L\to \infty$ because spatially distant degrees of freedom carry limited information about the perturbation.
+This is discussed further for the case of QD magnetometry in the \textit{End Matter}.

-{\textit{Estimation from current measurement.--}} While the QFI considered above provides a bound on the best possible sensitivity, the optimal global measurement in a many-body system is typically impractical.
-For nanoelectronics devices, the standard experimental measurement \cite{goldhaber1998kondo,*van2000kondo} is the electrical current $I$ due to a bias voltage $V_b$ switched on adiabatically (but $\lambda$ can be a parameter of $\hat{H}_0$).
+{\textit{Quantum sensing from current measurements.--}} While the QFI considered above provides a bound on the best possible sensitivity, the optimal global measurement in a many-body system is typically impractical.
+For nanoelectronics devices with leads in the thermodynamic limit, the standard experimental measurement~\cite{goldhaber1998kondo,*van2000kondo} is the dc electrical current $I$ due to a voltage perturbation $V_b$.
+The parameter $\lambda$ to be estimated can be the perturbation strength $V_b$, some other parameter of $\hat{H}_0$, or indeed a non-Hamiltonian parameter such as temperature.
 The error-propagation formula \cite{toth} gives the precision $F_I[\lambda]$ for estimating parameter $\lambda$ from a current measurement,

 and $F_Q[\lambda]\ge F_I[\lambda]$.
 The precision is equal to the classical Fisher information when current measurements are Gaussian distributed \cite{ding2022enhanced}.
+High precision is obtained when the current $\langle \hat{I}\rangle$ is sensitive to changes in the parameter $\lambda$, and when current fluctuations ${\rm Var}(I)$ are small.